Sav22999/common-voice-android/PRIVACY.md

 These statistics are absolutely anonymous.
 I don't collect your personal data.
 The first time (per day) you run the app, they send: **unique_id**, **language** and **logged_status**.

-**unique_id**: It's a unique string generated the first time you run the app, and it is like "UserYYYYMMDDHHMMSSMMMM::CVAppSav", so it doesn't contain any your data
+**unique_id**: It's a unique string generated the first time you run the app, and it is like "UserYYYYMMDDHHMMSSMMMM::CVAppSav", so it doesn't contain any your personal data

 **language**: it's just the variable, like _en_ or _it_, ect.